Slide (¥$ song)

-"Slide" is a hip house song by American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their second studio album, Vultures 2 (2024).
+"Slide" (stylized in all caps) is a hip house song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their second studio album, Vultures 2 (2024).
 It was released through YZY on August 2, 2024, as the lead single from the album.
-The duo recorded it in 2023, and wrote it alongside AyoAA, Leon Thomas III, Lester Nowhere, Peter Lee Johnson, Cyhi the Prynce, and the Legendary Traxster, and produced it with the former four.
+The duo recorded it in 2023, writing it alongside Apollo Parker, AyoAA, the Legendary Traxster, Leon Thomas III, Lester Nowhere, London on da Track, Peter Lee Johnson, Ryderoncrack, Cyhi the Prynce, and Fred Again, producing it with the former eight.

 Before its release, "Slide" was rumored to feature vocals from English singer-songwriter James Blake and production by English producer Fred Again; the latter played the song at multiple live events prior to its release.
 Upon its release, the song was positively received by music critics, and charted at number 88 on the Billboard Hot 100, alongside charting worldwide.
-A music video, directed by West and UK photographer Aus Taylor, was released on August 13, 2024.
+A music video, directed by West and American photographer Aus Taylor, was released on August 13, 2024.